-This letter was written by John H. Slaughter (1838-1862) of Clarksville, Montgomery county, Tennessee.
-He wrote the letter to his older brother, Guilford Hamilton Slaughter (1828-1897).
+These three letters were written by John H. Slaughter (1838-1862) of Clarksville, Montgomery county, Tennessee.
+He wrote the letters to his older brother, Guilford Hamilton Slaughter (1828-1897).
 They were the sons of Henry and Sarah E. (Carter) Slaughter.

 Warm Springs, Bath County, Va.